 Our offer for you!

-We review and check your last allocation application, your measuring instruments, your plant scheme, your organisational structure, prepare a complete method report for your plant, look at your balance limits, carry out a detailed carbon leakage check (determination of the NACE code), discuss with you the benchmarking requirements of your products or the use of fallback methods, determine the capacity utilisation of your plant, if necessary, and specify the allocation elements.
+We review and check your last allocation application, your measuring equipment, your installation diagram, check your organisation matrix, prepare a complete methodology report for your installation, look at the balance limits of your installation, determine the allocation elements and their applicable efficiency standards, carry out a detailed carbon leakage check (determination of the NACE code) and analyse the allocation for applicable reduction factors.

-After entering all data and necessary document attachments into the Forms Management System (FMS) of DEHSt, we discuss the status of the application with your verifier and incorporate any change requests in several interaction rounds.
+After entering all the necessary data into the DEHSt's form management system (FMS), we discuss the status of the application with your verifier and incorporate any change requests in several rounds of interaction.

-Emissionshändler.com® will be happy to provide you with an offer on a flat-rate basis for the above-mentioned activities from 30.09.2023.
+Emissionshändler.com® will be happy to provide you with an offer on a flat-rate basis to take over the aforementioned activities from 30.09.2023 onwards.
 Please contact us!